Conscious use of smartphones

 Effects on romantic relationships

 On the other hand, however, there are also couples who report that smartphones interfere with their relationship.
 "One example would be the situation at the dinner table.
 You actually want to eat and your partner picks up their smartphone.
 What's interesting," explains the psychologist, "is that women are more likely to feel disturbed than men, although it's actually the women who do it more often.
-And there are tendencies that show that the partner then tends to imitate this.
-So the man simply imitates it.
+In addition, there are tendencies that show that the partner then tends to imitate this.
+Therefore, the man simply imitates it.
 And if this becomes a conflict, it can lead to couples feeling less close, less sexually satisfied, less intimacy."

-People feel like they are missing out on something
+People feel like they are missing something

 Study offers help for self-help

-For her study, Radtke selected couples for whom the smartphone triggered some kind of conflict and explains: "Of these couples, only one partner was allowed to participate at a time.
+For her study, Radtke selected couples where the smartphone causes some kind of conflict and explains: "Of these couples, only one partner was allowed to participate at a time.
 We then conducted a randomised study (in the context of studies, randomisation is a procedure by which participants are randomly assigned to a group - control group or experimental group.
-Editor's note), in which there were 2 conditions.
-In one condition, we gave the people help on how to use their smartphone better in social interactions.
+Editor's note), in which there were two settings.
+In one setting, we gave the people help on how to use their smartphone better in social interactions.
 And they had to draw up plans for this."
 The experts used a strategy in psychology called implementation intentions (strategy for self-regulation).
 "This involves writing down specifically when, where and how you put your phone down when you are with your partner.
-For example, if you spend the evening together, you put your smartphone in another room and switch it to silent, or don't use it again until the following day."
+For example, if you spend the evening together, you put your smartphone in another room and mute it, or don't use it again until the following day."
 While it may be okay for many people to use it on a train journey, it can be handled differently in the private sphere.
 To do this, however, you first have to identify very specific situations in which the device is a nuisance in order to develop individualised strategies that can reduce this conflict.
 "We then followed these people for a few weeks and then looked to see if anything had improved.
 And it seems to have had this effect, allowing more closeness to develop again."
 It turned out that when the smartphone was no longer nearby, there was no longer this temptation.
 "Every message is often marked by a sound, so you might want to react immediately and sink back into the messages, even though you might not have wanted to."

 Use can be addictive